 What is PCTFE?

 PCTFE (polychlorotrifluoroethylene) shares many of the excellent qualities of PTFE such as low coefficient of friction, high resistance to temperatures, wear and chemicals… However PCTFE differentiates itself with its mechanical superiority in rigidity.
-PCTFE’s most striking property is its capability to operate and maintain its elasticity at extremely low temperatures.
+This material’s most striking property is its capability to operate and maintain its elasticity at extremely low temperatures.
 Other interesting advantage of PCTFE are its very low gas permeability.
 Go to PCTFE machined parts.

 Key properties of PCTFE